-An application will be filed with the Public Service Commission of Wisconsin in 2021.
-Construction is scheduled to begin in 2023, and the project is scheduled to be in service in 2024.
+An application will be filed with the Public Service Commission of Wisconsin in early 2022.
+Construction is scheduled to begin in 2023, and the project is scheduled to be in service in late 2024 or early 2025.

-The construction of a new 138-kV transmission line in the eastern Wisconsin along with associated substation work, will be submitted to the Public Service Commission of Wisconsin in the coming months at a cost of $25 million.
+The construction of a new 138-kV transmission line in eastern Wisconsin, along with associated substation work, was submitted to the Public Service Commission of Wisconsin in June 2021 at a cost of $25 million.
 The new line will address reliability concerns in Sheboygan County and the surrounding area.

 The Howards Grove-Erdman 138-kV line project consists of the following:

-- Construct a new 6.6-mile 138-kV line from Howards Grove to Erdman
+- Construct a new 6.6-mile 138-kV line from the Howards Grove Substation to the Erdman Substation

-- Expand Howards Grove Substation to a 4-position ring bus
+- Expand Howards Grove 138-kV Substation to a 4-position ring bus

-- Reconfiguration of the Erdman 138-kV Substation to accommodate the new line
+- Reconfigure the Erdman 138-kV Substation to accommodate the new line

 The project is scheduled to be in service in November 2023.

-ATC is replacing the two 4‑mile, 138‑kV submarine transmission lines connecting the Upper Peninsula of Michigan to lower Michigan at an estimated cost of $105 million.
+ATC has replaced two 4‑mile, 138‑kV submarine transmission circuits connecting the Upper Peninsula of Michigan to lower Michigan at an estimated cost of $105 million.

 - Two 138‑kV submarine circuits were damaged by an anchor strike on April 1, 2018

-- Three working cables have been reconfigured to form one 138‑kV circuit
+- Three working cables were reconfigured to form one 138‑kV circuit

-The project is estimated to be in service in 2021.
+The project is anticipated to be complete and in service by the end of Q4 2021.

 Northern Lights Distribution Interconnection Project

-The Northern Lights Interconnection Project is a 138‑kV transmission to distribution interconnection project needed to reliably serve Epic System’s electric needs into the future.
+The Northern Lights Interconnection Project is a 138‑kV transmission-to-distribution interconnection needed to reliably serve the electric needs of Epic Systems in Verona, Wis.

-The cost of the project is estimated to be $21 million and includes:
+The cost of the project is estimated to be $21 million and the scope included:

-- Looping the Cross Country to Pleasant View 138-kV line
+- A new cross-country, Pleasant View 138-kV line

-- Constructing 1.3-mile double-circuit 138-kV underground line to the new substation
+- A new 1.3-mile double-circuit 138-kV underground line to the new substation

-- Installing fiber communication between Verona and the city of Madison
+- Fiber communication between Verona and the city of Madison

 An application was filed with the Public Service Commission of Wisconsin in October 2018 and was approved in June 2019.
-Construction is scheduled to begin in November 2019 and the project is scheduled to be in service in June 2021.
+The project was placed into service in July 2021.

 Paris 345-kV Substation Generation Interconnection Project

-The Paris 345-kV Substation Project re-routes the existing Arcadian-Zion 345-kV line into and out of a new substation to be connected to the Paris 138-kV bus by a single 345/138-kV transformer.
-The project is needed to accommodate increased power flows due to solar generation additions near the Paris Substation.
+This project re-routes the existing Arcadian-Zion 345-kV line into and out of a new substation to be connected to the Paris 138-kV bus by a single 345/138-kV transformer.
+The project is needed to accommodate increased power flows due to the Darian Solar Energy Center and Paris Solar Battery Park generation developments near the Paris Substation.

 - A new Paris 345/138-kV substation